Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory: Introduction

+with $\mtx{M}\in\reals^{p\times p}$ a properly constructed matrix.
+We then use its $i$-th component $\htheta_i^u$ as a test statistics for hypothesis $H_{0,i}$.
+(We refer to Sections \ref{sec:std} and \ref{sec:nstd} for a detailed description of our procedure.)

+A similar approach was developed independently in \cite{ZhangZhangSignificance} and (after a a preprint version of the present paper became available online) in \cite{GBR-hypothesis}.
+Apart from differences in the construction of $\mtx{M}$, the three papers differ crucially in the assumptions and the regime analyzed, and establish results that are not directly comparable.
+In the present paper we assume a specific (random) model for the design matrix $\mtx{X}$.
+In contrast \cite{ZhangZhangSignificance} and \cite{GBR-hypothesis} assume deterministic designs, or random designs with general unknown covariance.

+On the other hand, we are able to analyze a regime that is significantly beyond reach of the mathematical techniques of \cite{ZhangZhangSignificance,GBR-hypothesis}, even for the very special case of standard Gaussian designs.
+Namely, for standard designs, we consider $\mu$ of order $\sigma/\sqrt{n}$, and $n$ of order $s_0\log(p/s_0)$.

+This regime is both challenging and interesting because $\theta_{0,i}$ (when non-vanishing) is of the same order as the noise level.
+Indeed our analysis requires an exact asymptotic distributional characterization of the problem (\ref{eqn:Lasso_cost}).

-The contributions of this paper are organized as follows: \begin{description} \item[Upper bound on the minimax power.]
-In Section \ref{sec:minimax} we introduce the problem formally, by taking a minimax point of view.
-We prove a general upper bound on the minimax power of tests with a given significance level $\alpha$.
-We then specialize this bound to the case of standard Gaussian design matrices, showing formally that no test can detect $\theta_{0,i}\neq 0$ unless $|\theta_{0,i}|\ge \mu_{\UB} = c\sigma/\sqrt{n}$. \item[Hypothesis testing procedure for standard Gaussian designs.]
-Building on the results of \cite{BayatiMontanariLASSO}, we describe in Section~\ref{subsec:std-proc} a test that is well suited for the case of standard Gaussian designs, $\Sigma=\id_{p\times p}$.
+The contributions of this paper are organized as follows: \begin{description} \item[Section \ref{sec:minimax}: Upper bound on the minimax power.]
+We state the problem formally, by taking a minimax point of view.
+Based on this formulation, we prove a general upper bound on the minimax power of tests with a given significance level $\alpha$.
+We then specialize this bound to the case of standard Gaussian design matrices, showing formally that no test can achieve non-trivial significance $\alpha$, and power $1-\beta$, unless $|\theta_{0,i}|\ge \mu_{\UB} = c\sigma/\sqrt{n}$, with $c$ a dimension-independent constant. \item[Section \ref{sec:std}: Hypothesis testing for standard Gaussian designs.]
+We define a hypothesis testing procedure that is well-suited for the case of standard Gaussian designs, $\mtx{\Sigma}=\id_{p\times p}$.
 We prove that this test achieves a `nearly-optimal' power-significance trade-off in a properly defined asymptotic sense.
-Here `nearly optimal' means that the trade-off has the same form, except that $\mu_{\UB}$ is replaced by $\mu=C\mu_{\UB}$ with $C$ a universal constant. \item[Generalization to nonstandard Gaussian designs.]
-For $\Sigma\neq \id_{p\times p}$, no rigorous characterization analogous to the one of \cite{BayatiMontanariLASSO} is available.
-Using the non-rigorous replica method, we derive a conjecture for a broad class of covariance $\Sigma$ and general regularized least squares estimators, that we will call the \emph{standard distributional limit} (see Sections~\ref{subsec:nstd-proc} and \ref{sec:Generalization}).
-Assuming that the standard distributional limit holds, we develop in Section \ref{subsec:nstd-proc} a hypothesis testing procedure for this more general case, that we refer to as \sdl.
+Here `nearly optimal' means that the trade-off has the same form as the previous upper bound, except that $\mu_{\UB}$ is replaced by $\mu=C\mu_{\UB}$ with $C$ a universal constant.
+In particular, we provide a positive answer to the open question discussed above.